What Is PIM Software?

 • International shipping information

-What businesses need a PIM?
+What businesses require a PIM?

 Any business that manufactures, distributes and retails products that get sold online will benefit from using PIM.
 Whether this is D2C via web stores and marketplaces, B2C, or B2B, PIM is crucial in driving online sales.